 I’m willing to bet that no child has ever watched their parent take out a credit card in the grocery line and hand it to a stranger for safekeeping.
 They learn from our interactions and behaviors that some things – especially things with personal or financial information – should not be shared.

-It’s the same online.
+It’s the same with online safety.

 Make sure kids understand that some information should not be shared and teach them to think critically when it comes to websites they visit or files they download.
 Unfortunately, not every site can be trusted.